Frequently Asked Questions

 Are macadamias good for heart health?

-.
-Take a look at this video
+To understand more, take a look at this video

 How do macadamias affect blood glucose?

-.
 For example, white bread has a high GI, but spreading the same white bread with macadamia butter reduces the GI.
 Better still, eating a handful of macadamias instead of the white bread doesn’t increase blood glucose levels at all.

 Are macadamias good for diabetes?

-.
-Take a look at this video
+For more information, take a look at this video

-Are macadamias good for digestive health?
+Are macadamias good for gut health?

 Aren’t raw macadamias better for you than roasted ones?